caddy-dns/route53/README.md

 ```

 > [!NOTE]
-> As of 2025, the `region` option is rarely needs to be changed because most AWS Route53 regions use [the same endpoints](https://docs.aws.amazon.com/general/latest/gr/r53.html) as `us-east-1`.
+> As of 2025, the `region` option rarely needs to be changed because most AWS Route53 regions use [the same endpoints](https://docs.aws.amazon.com/general/latest/gr/r53.html) as `us-east-1`.
 It is only required for AWS GovCloud and the China Beijing and Ningxia regions.

 ### JSON configuration example (see above for comments):